marcus-crane/utf9k/content/blog/2022-10-22-so-you-have-or-are-competition.md

 In particular, these are scenarios I've encountered in a work setting but I suppose they could apply just as equally in any sort of community from friend groups to event committees.

-I wouldn't know but I'll try to keep this whole thing general enough so as to leave it open for your own intepretation.
+I wouldn't know but I'll try to keep this whole thing general enough so as to leave it open for your own interpretation.

 I'll probably also make this a "living document" that I add things to as I think of them.
 It'll be pretty messy.